FlipperPA/midi-writer/README.md

-# python-midi
+# midi-writer

 This package is a Python 3 only rewrite of [Mark C. Wirt's](https://github.com/MarkCWirt) excellent MIDIUtil.

 ## Introduction

-MIDIUtil is a pure Python library that allows one to write multi-track Musical Instrument Digital Interface (MIDI) files from within Python programs (both format 1 and format 2 files are now supported).
+`midi-writer` is a pure Python library that allows one to write multi-track Musical Instrument Digital Interface (MIDI) files from within Python programs (both format 1 and format 2 files are now supported).
 It is object-oriented and allows one to create and write these